issavejdani/sa-clone-project/README.md

 > ### Who can clone projects?
 >Only Team Admins can clone projects.

-> When you clone a project, no items are copied or moved to the new project.
-Properties (based on what you've selected) are the only items that are copied to the new project.

 > ### Project name
 >The new project has an editable default name.